-I go out in nature with my camera and find shifting, disparate, and beautiful landscapes.
 A lot of how I see and what I look at depends on weather, mood, and other variable and unpredictable circumstances.
 In recent years, I often feel a familiar tension pulling at me.
 Looking at the lush beauty in nature and considering the global climate crisis, I wonder at the dissonance between what I see and what I fear.
-Still, there is so much to look at besides what’s really going on.
 I take pictures and record the day.

-Back in my studio, I develop the pictures of trees, dirt, grass, snow, rain, sun, sea, and sky, using a mostly black and white palette, without vivid color.
+Back in my studio, I digitally develop the pictures, using a mostly black and white palette.
 Focusing on shades of black, I consider the abstract imagery in the deep shadow areas.
-I keep these dark spaces discreet, though alluring; they are hard to reach, yet compelling like a memory I allow to fade away.
+I keep these dark spaces discreet; they are hard to reach, yet compelling like a memory fading away.
 Letting go means a realignment of what I remember.
-Looking forward I continue to consider how nature can be a source of inspiration and optimism, while at the same time, a reminder of the world’s fragility.
+Looking forward I continue to consider how nature is resilient, and can be a source of inspiration and optimism, while at the same time, a reminder of the world’s fragility.

 beauty